Using Environments to manage deployments

 Accessing environments in your code

-The environment name is available in model.py via the environment keyword argument:
+The environment name is available inmodel.py

 Deleting environments

 Environments can be deleted, except for production.
-To remove a production deployment, first promote another deployment to production or delete the entire model.
+To remove a production deployment, first promote another deployment to production or delete the entire model.- Deleted environments are removed from the overview but remain in billing history.

-• They do not consume resources after deletion.
+- They do not consume resources after deletion.

-• API requests to a deleted environment return a 404 error.
+- API requests to a deleted environment return a 404 error.

 Deletion is permanent - consider deactivation instead.